nicholasdly/kanagawa.warp/README.md

 ## Configuration

+- Color palette has been slightly modified to improve readability in the terminal
-- If you are happy with the colors, no further configuration is needed
+- Happy with the colors?
+No further configuration necessary!
-- Open and make changes to the `kanagawa.yaml` file to make specific changes
+- Open and make changes to the `kanagawa.yaml` file to make changes

 ```yaml
 accent: "#C8C093"